tvlad1234/pillScopePlus/README.md

 # pillScope Plus
-Oscilloscope based around the STM32F401 Black Pill and a color LCD screen
+Oscilloscope based around the STM32F401 Black Pill and a color LCD screen, meant to be used as an educational tool
 ![The pillScope in its case](https://user-images.githubusercontent.com/60291077/177203708-384191ef-0c0f-4918-a163-46cf7b4721da.jpg)

 ## Features
 * -3.3V to 3.3V input range (can be increased if using attenuator probes)
 * 1MOhm input impedance
-* 20uS/div minimum timebase
+* 10uS/div minimum timebase
+* 1.6 MSa/S sampling rate
 * On screen measurements:
   * min/max voltage
   * peak-to-peak voltage
   * frequency
-* Captured waveforms can be sent to a computer over USB or UART and analyzed in the Tektronix TekScope app
+* Captured waveforms can be sent to a computer over UART and analyzed in the Tektronix TekScope app
 ## Required parts
 ### Base parts:
 * STM32F401CC Black Pill development board